Meet Our Team Panasonic Winter Olympic and Paralympic Athletes

 All Team Panasonic members recognize the importance of the inspiration they’ve received along their journeys.
 Champions for Progress will highlight the people, places and forces that have touched each athlete and show how they moved them forward, allowing them to return that support to others and their communities.

 Michael has achieved a feat no other Olympian has: winning a total of 28 medals.
-He’s dominated the sport of swimming over the course of four Olympic Games.
+He’s dominated the sport of swimming over the course of five Olympic Games.
 He has held numerous world records.
 But Michael’s greatest achievement may still lay ahead as he brings awareness to the struggles athletes face.
-With the platform he’s built through swimming and his personal bravery, he’s giving a voice to all those who suffer with mental illness.
+With the platform he’s built through swimming and his personal bravery, he’s giving a voice to all those who struggle with mental health.
 See his journey

 Lex believes – in himself, in the spirit of competition, in pushing past all obstacles.
-As a four-time blind Paralympic medalist in the long jump, he’s overcome challenges that would sideline most of us.
+As a five-time blind Paralympic medalist in the long jump, he’s overcome challenges that would sideline most of us.
 If his performance on the field was not enough inspiration, he is committed to sharing his message of strength through motivational speeches, imparting that vision, not sight, is all you need to succeed.
-We’re proud to have Lex represent Team USA and Team Panasonic at the Paralympic Games Tokyo 2020.
 See his journey